 Yes.
 Whether it is to play with friends in the area, in an All-Girls league, or whatever the reason this is permitted.
 However, you cannot switch after your registration is complete.

 What is your refund policy?

-Please note this is all applicable to families regarding whether or not you register before or after the refund deadline.
+This is all applicable to all families regarding whether or not you register before or after the refund deadline.

 Do you require Volunteer Coaches?